-The average Temperature of the surface water was within the target range, but the water temperatures rose above the limit in July and stayed through August.
-Colder water can hold more oxygen, so cooler water is preferred for healthy lake ecology.
-Despite the water temperatures, the Dissolved Oxygen concentrations stayed within the target range for the entire summer.
+The average Temperature of the surface water was within the target range, but the water temperatures rose above the target through August.
+Colder water can hold more oxygen, so cooler water is preferred to promote healthy lake ecology.
+Despite the warmer water temperatures, the Dissolved Oxygen concentrations stayed within the target range for the entire summer.
 We also measured temperature at different depths to create a temperature profile.
 This data shows how the temperature changed with depth and whether or not a thermocline was present in the lake.
-The first graph below shows the data we collected in 2019.
-This summer, there was a thermocline in the water, between ten and twenty feet.
-In the spring, the water temperature decreased steadily from the surface to the lake bottom.
+The first graph below shows the data we collected this year.
+In the spring, the water temperatures decreased somewhat evenly from the surface to the lake bottom.
+During the summer testing events, there was a thermocline in the water, between ten and twenty feet, where the temperatures decreased sharply.

-We used the water temperature and volume at each depth to calculate a volume weighted average.
+We used the water temperature and volume at each depth to calculate a volume-weighted average.
 The results of those calculations are presented in the second graph below.
 The trend line shows that over our testing history, the average temperatures of the lake remained steady.

-The depth profile methodology was repeated and measurements taken for dissolved oxygen.
+The depth profile methodology was repeated to measure dissolved oxygen.
 This allowed us to see how the oxygen concentrations changed throughout the water column.
-We also used the dissolved oxygen and volume at each depth to calculate a volume weighted average.
-The trend line shows that over our testing history, the dissolved oxygen of the entire lake increased.
+We also used the dissolved oxygen and volume at each depth to calculate a volume-weighted average.
+The trend line shows that over our testing history, the lake's dissolved oxygen increased.